-Graduates of LMU's Mental Health Counseling program will satisfy the State of Tennessee's academic course work requirements for professional counseling (LPC).
-After graduating, students must pass a national counselor certification test and complete post master's supervision hours prior to LPC licensure.
+Graduates of Lincoln Memorial University's Mental Health Counseling program will satisfy the State of Tennessee's academic coursework requirements for licensure in professional counseling (LPC).
+After graduating, students must pass a national counselor certification test (NCE) and complete post master's supervision hours prior to LPC licensure, as stipulated by the related Health Licensing Board.
 Students majoring in Mental Health Counseling are required to be covered by insurance provided with an American Counseling Association student membership.
 Students are responsible for obtaining their own personal ACA Student Membership.